Page Lang Entertainers to Prince ……. p.1

 Comedian, singer, dancer, writer, director.

 In 1919 Jack Paterson teamed up George Wallace as Dinks and Oncus – with the partnership becoming one of Harry Clay‘s most popular acts.
 After they split in 1923, Paterson and Trixie Ireland spent several years working in Britain (as Dinks and Trixie).
-They came home briefly in 1929 to play the Tivoli circuit before returning to the UK, where they became one of the earliest performers to work in the television medium.
+They came home briefly in 1929 to play the Tivoli circuit before returning to Britain where they became one of the earliest performers to work in the television medium.
 Paterson and Ireland retired from the stage in Australia in the mid to late-1950s

 aka Norman “Banjo” Patterson